mitdbg/palimpzest/README.md

 Registered rdme
 ```

-If we list Palimpzest's datasets again we will see that `README.md` has been registered under the dataset named `rmde`:
+If we list Palimpzest's datasets again we will see that `README.md` has been registered under the dataset named `rdme`:
 ```bash
 $ pz ls
 +------+------+------------------------------------------+